 For example: an advertiser may agree with a broadcaster to allow the advertiser's Companion Screen Application to synchronize with the presentation of their advert.
 The broadcaster also has a Companion Screen Application that separately recognizes that the TV Device is currently showing an interstitial and therefore ceases to display information relating to the television programme.
 The Material Information provided by the MRS includes both a Material Identifier provided by the broadcaster and another provided by the advertiser.
 Each has a separate type URI.
 The partial JSON fragment below illustrates this:

-"materials" : [
+"materials" : {

-{
+"material_012843" : {